hcc23/howto/howto_cacert_certificates.md

 1: You can only enter a name if you have enough points.

+2: Although theoretically not super necessary, this allows that the complete certificate chain can be stored in the PKCs#12 file.

-2: So how can you check that CAcert is actually CAcert?
+3: So how can you check that CAcert is actually CAcert?
 (After all, cacert.org uses a self-signed certificate?)
 Check against a third party: The Allianz insurance group lists the certificates they trust at https://rootca.allianz.com/de/secumail_calist.htm.
 The CAcert certificates are listed there, so check that site and compare the SHA1 fingerprints.
 (ALL digits!)